AITSL's role in undertaking the TPA grant program was to:

 Implementation of any TPA will be a crucial consideration.
 The requirements of Program Standard 1.2 state that a TPA must be a valid and reliable assessment.

 To ensure these requirements continue to be met it will be extremely important that clear conditions in relation to access and use of the tool are set.
 In assessing TPAs it is expected that the TPA advisory group will provide advice to accreditation panels and TRAs on the implementation considerations.
-An accreditation panel will always need to assess evidence against Program Standard 1.2 to ensure a provider has implemented and will continue to implement the TPA with fidelity, that is, in the way it was designed to be used.
+An accreditation panel will always need to assess evidence against Program Standard 1.2 to ensure a provider has implemented, and will continue to implement, the TPA with fidelity, that is, in the way it was designed to be used.

-Establish grant program
+Established grant program

 Ensure funded consortia develop high quality TPAs that are ready for implementation in 2018